-There are plenty of things you can learn from parenting books – which tenth of a degree Baby’s temperature can’t go over before it’s officially a fever, whether it’s normal that he is scooting around the floor like that, and exactly what timeline of developmental milestones he’s going to completely ignore as he grows at exactly his own pace.
-There are some things parenting books tend to miss, though, either because they’re supposed to go without saying or because they’re things it’s hard to believe until you see them for yourself, though it never hurts to hear them ahead of time.
+There are plenty of things you can learn from parenting books: which tenth of a degree Baby’s temperature can’t go over before it’s officially a fever, whether it’s normal that they are scooting around the floor like that, and exactly what timeline of developmental milestones they're going to completely ignore as they grow at exactly their own pace.
+But there are some things you need to hear from someone who’s been in your shoes.
+Here’s some Ovia parenting advice.

 Not in that sometimes-hokey ‘just trust your intuition’ advice, because that’s not always helpful – some new parents do get instinctive guidance from their guts, but plenty of others don’t feel like they are guided in how to parent by any set of instincts.
 There is nothing wrong with that, and if you’re in that second group, that doesn’t mean that you don’t get to trust yourself.
 You’re still one of the people who knows Baby best out of anyone in the world, and even if you don’t know exactly what to do, you get to listen to any advice you’re given, evaluate it, do your own research, and then decide what to do.